The Secret To Getting Ahead When Responding To RFPs

 7. Always follow up

 Once you’ve submitted the proposal, you can’t just sit back and expect a call to make you an offer after an initial meeting.
 You must be persistent with following up, and it’s not complicated either.
-You can pick up the phone, send a quick email or touch in with a LinkedIn Voice Message to say, “Are you happy with the current proposal details?”, “Are there any additional amendments?” or “When can we get started?”
+You can pick up the phone, send a quick email, or touch base with a LinkedIn Voice Message to say, “Are you happy with the current proposal details?”
+“Are there any additional amendments?” or “When can we start?”

 Infographic on how to increase your RFP win rate

-Revolutionise your sales representatives from being order takers to being a respected partner of your customer’s business who knows exactly how to advance the sale.
+At SOCO Sales Training, we offer our take on the challenger approach in our Advanced Selling program that incorporates techniques that complement Challenger Sale tactics while balancing the sales team’s skills to avoid overly aggressive reps.
+We focus on taking your sales representatives from order takers to being a respected partner of your customer’s business who knows how to advance the sale.

-Advanced Selling Training is for seasoned sales professionals who need to learn how to assert themselves and push for the sale when necessary.
+Advanced Selling Training is for seasoned sales professionals who must learn to assert themselves and push for sales when necessary.
+This is an essential skill for reps dealing with high-level clients to command the respect they need to close high-ticket sales.

-Fans of Challenger Sale training come to us to equip their teams with the skills needed to: represent themselves as experts, build relationships with key decision-makers, tailor presentations, and take control of the sale.
+Fans of the challenger methodology come to us to equip their teams with the skills needed to represent themselves as experts, build relationships with key decision-makers, tailor presentations, and take control of the sale.

 advanced selling workshop booklet